BradRich08/BradRich08/README.md

 - 👀 I’m interested in music and basketball
 - 🌱 I’m currently learning cybersecurity
 - 💞️ I’m looking to collaborate on new projects
-- 📫 How to reach me ...
+- 📫 My email is bradrichardson90@outlook.com

 <!---
 BradRich08/BradRich08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.